ryanlopezzzz/EEG/README.md

 1st application: use EEG to play "EEG bird" (modeled after flappy bird).
 * https://youtu.be/KFIHE_fInmM

-2nd application: use EEG to monitor child concentration level.
+2nd application: use EEG to monitor child attention level.
 We had fun making this video!!
 * https://youtu.be/HQ8krHOXocc

-3rd application: use EEG to communicate simple words, in hope to help paralized people communicate.
+3rd application: brain-to-text communication, in hope to help paralized people communicate.
 * https://youtu.be/74iM_w6vFuU

 We based our project on the guidance of an amazing article instructables.com/DIY-EEG-and-ECG-Circuit/.
 However, we created our own circuit design, wrote our own code for data-taking and analysis, and included unique and fun applications.
 We hope this Github Repositary can help people implement and debug their own EEG circuit.
 Make sure to check out the circuit debugging tips section if you are working on a similar project and your circuit doesn't work!